orhun/zps/README.md

+# zps
-# ZPS aiming to clean up (or manage) zombie processes automatically on Unix based OS's.
+ZPS aims to clean up (or manage) zombie processes automatically on GNU/Linux.